zammad/zammad-admin-documentation/manage/users/via-the-admin-panel.rst

    It's possible to remove a single or all of the user's configured methods, if they lose access.
-They can then set it up again by themselves via "Avatar -> Profile -> Password & Security".
+They can then set it up again by themselves via "Avatar -> Profile -> Password & Authentication".